This dictionary covers graphic design, prepress and print terminology

 Finishing refers to all the activities that are performed on printed material after printing.
 This includes binding, the fastening of individual sheets together, and decorative processes such as die-stamping, embossing or laminating.

-The European specifications for offset printing on coated paper, the International Federation of Publishers Press developed these guidelines for colour proofing and printing of periodicals.
-SWOP are the equivalent U.S. specifications; SNAP are the U.S. specifications for printing on newsprint.
+The European specifications for offset printing on coated paper, the International Federation of Publishers Press developed these guidelines for color proofing and printing of periodicals.
+SWOP is the equivalent U.S. specifications; SNAP is the U.S. specifications for printing on newsprint.

 A spot or imperfection in printing caused by dirt or hardened specks of ink.
 The problem is most visible in areas of heavy ink coverage.
-A fish eye is also called a bulls eye or a hickey.
+A fisheye is also called a bull’s eye or hickey.

 A symbol used in printing to indicate the index; seen as a pointing finger on a hand.